VoxeLibre/VoxeLibre/CONTRIBUTING.md

 * Your commit names should be relatively descriptive, e.g. when saying "Fix #issueid", the commit message should also contain the title of the issue.
-* Try to keep your commits as atomic as possible
+* Try to keep your commits as atomic as possible (advise, but completely optional)

 ### Code Guidelines
 * Each mod must provide `mod.conf`.